 The regulations for air ambulances are meant to protect passengers and reduce the risk of a collision.
 However, some helicopter tour companies have avoided safety regulations by exploiting a loophole in the law.

-This came to light in 2018 when a helicopter operator declared the flight as an aerial photography flight, which exempted it from the commercial rules.
+This came to light in 2018 when a helicopter operator declared the flight an aerial photography flight, exempting it from the commercial rules.
 After the aircraft lost power and landed in the East River, all five passengers drowned because they couldn’t unfasten their seat restraints.
 The restraint system had not been approved for safety.

 What Are the Common Causes of Helicopter Crashes?

 Helicopter accidents can happen for many reasons.
 One of the more common causes is pilot error.
-Pilots who are distracted or fatigued can easily make a mistake that causes a crash.
+Distracted or fatigued pilots can easily make a mistake that causes a crash.

 Fatigue can cause a pilot to make significant errors during takeoff or landing.
 This is especially dangerous during turbulence.
-The Federal Aviation Administration (FAA) uses the category of pilot error to cover a multitude of mistakes.
-These can be made by the pilot or can occur due to communication problems with the pilot.
+The Federal Aviation Administration (FAA) uses the pilot error category to cover many mistakes.
+The pilot can make these, or it can occur due to communication problems with the pilot.
 For example, an air traffic controller may give inaccurate information about a landing site, or the pilot may have inaccurate information about poor weather.

 Mechanical failure is another common problem that can cause a helicopter crash.
 This may be triggered by faulty repair or maintenance.
 The failure can also be caused by inclement weather that causes a part to operate incorrectly.
-Dangerous weather conditions and design flaws round out some of the common causes of helicopter crashes.
+Dangerous weather conditions and design flaws are common causes of helicopter crashes.

 Who Investigates a Helicopter Crash?

 After a helicopter accident, the NTSB investigates the crash site.
 The FAA may also investigate the accident.
-This happens when it’s believed the accident involved a violation of FAA regulations.
-No matter who investigates the crash, it is crucial to have a law firm with experience in helicopter crashes by your side to represent your interests.
+This happens when it’s believed the accident violated FAA regulations.
+No matter who investigates the crash, having a law firm with experience in helicopter crashes by your side is crucial to represent your interests.

 The legal team of Harris Keenan & Goldfarb has resources available to investigate your accident.
 Accident victims and their families need an experienced and skilled litigator in their corner.